 Residents are entitled 20 working days vacation.
 The program recommends that residents take 10 working days in each half of the academic year.
 Where the vacation starts on a Monday and ends on a Friday without interruption, the weekends before and after are included in the vacation.
 Vacations of 10 days in length that begin on a Monday and end on a Friday will include the weekends before and after and the weekend between the two weeks.

 Residents should give vacation requests, in writing, to the Site Director and Site Administrator within the first 6 weeks of the first and second halves of the Academic year.
 Certain sites require submission of vacation requests prior to beginning residency.

 Residents can apply, in writing, to the Site Director for alternate vacation arrangements.
 This must be done at least 6 weeks before the date of the vacation.

 Some sites have more ability to accommodate alternate vacation requests than others.
 The specific request will be dealt with in the context of the site and the resident’s educational needs.
-A decision to allow a variation from the policy will take into consideration scheduling needs, length of the rotation, on call needs, the need to meet the “75%” guideline, scheduled mandatory education activities and other factors that the Site Director deems important to the resident’s education.
+A decision to allow a variation from the policy will take into consideration scheduling needs, length of the rotation, on call needs, scheduled mandatory education activities and other factors that the Site Director deems important to the resident’s education.

 Residents must attend all mandatory program activities.